tock/tock/doc/reference/trd104-syscalls.md

 3 System Call ABI
 =================================

-This section describes the ABI for Tock on 32-bit platforms.
+This section describes the ABI for Tock on 32-bit platforms, including the exact register mappings for the CortexM and 32-bit RISC-V architectures.
 The ABI for 64-bit platforms is currently undefined but may be specified in a future TRD.
+The register mappings for future 32-bit architectures can be specified in supplemental TRDs.

 3.1 Registers
 ---------------------------------